This Is What Makes John Bolton so Dangerous | OurFuture.org by People's Action

 “Snowpocalypse.”
 “Robo-apocalypse.”
 “Retail apocalypse.”

-Casual references to annihilation like these pop up every day in American life.
+Casual references to annihilation pop up every day in American life.
 That makes it harder to communicate the danger posed by Donald Trump’s appointment of John Bolton as National Security Advisor.

 Bolton has poor judgement, a mean spirit, and an intellect that’s weaker than he thinks.
 He spreads ethnic hatred and argues for sending others to fight and die.